fpsom/elixir-ml-biostats-hackathon/episode-01.md

 A **linear model** uses a linear function for its prediction function or as a crucial part of its prediction function.
 A linear function takes a fixed number of numerical inputs, let's call them x1,x2,…,xn (which in our case are the feature values of the sample) and returns y = w0+∑ni=1wixi where the weights w0,…,wn are the parameters of the model. \
 If the prediction function is a linear function, we can perform regression, i.e. predicting a numerical label.
 We can also take a linear function, return the sign of the result (whether the result is positive or not) and perform binary classification that way, as it was previously described: all samples with a positive output receive label A, all others receive label B. There are various other (more complex) options for a response function on top of the linear function, the logistic function is very commonly used (which leads to logistic regression, predicting a number between 0 and 1, typically used to learn the probability of a binary outcome in a noisy setting). \
 A **non-linear model** is a model which is not a linear model, and it evidently contains more complex rules.
-Typically these are more powerful (they can represent a larger class of functions) but much harder to train.
+Typically these are more powerful (they can represent a larger class of functions) but much harder to train.[[7]](#7)

 ## Clustering and Dimensionality Reduction
 As already mentioned, both clustering and feature selection are aspects of unsupervised leanring. **Clustering** is the assignment of objects to homogeneous groups (called clusters) while making sure that objects in different groups are not similar.
 Clustering is considered an unsupervised task as it aims to describe the hidden structure of the objects.
 Defining an adequate distance measure between samples is crucial for the success of the clustering process.
 Moreover, most of the times the number of clusters isn't obvious at all, so its important to select a sufficient metric to measure the stability of classes and extract an optimal number.\